enisHatipoglu23/greengrocer/README.md

 # GREENGROCER
-The program calculates the price of vegetables you buy.
+The program calculates the price of vegetables you bought.

 ### Sample Output